Electric Cars: The Basics

-If You Are An Electric Car Owner, Energy Bills Will Matter!
+If You Are An Electric Car Owner, Energy Bills Will Matter More!

+No doubt, recharging an EV battery is significantly cheaper than filling a tank of fuel.
+An electric car battery costs up to £14 to fully charge, compared to between £50 to £80 for a full tank of petrol.
 Home charging tariff rates vary, but 14p/ kWh is an average.
-A typical 60kWh battery, will therefore cost up to £8.50 to fully charge, delivering a range up to 200 miles.
+A typical 60kWh EV battery, will therefore cost up to £8.50 to fully charge, delivering a range up to 200 miles.
 Put another way, every 100 miles in an EV costs at an average £4.25.
 In some cases, the cost of home charging could be as low as £3.64.
-It all depends on the capacity of the battery, the tariff and time of charging.
-These numbers are just averages!
+Running a pure electric car can cost as little as 2 pence per mile (the actual EV charging and running costs depend on the capacity of the battery (kWh), the tariff and time of charging).

+Now, let’s assume you are an average UK driver i.e. you drive 8,000 miles per annum.
+Simple back-of-the-envelope calculation (given the above tariff and range assumptions), would suggest, an annual increase in your household electricity bill by approximately £350.
 Yes, far less expensive than annual fuel costs, but still a significant annual increase on your electricity costs.
 The average annual household bill for a two to three bedroom house is £590.
 And for a one to two bedroom flat is £403.
 Therefore, owning and charging an EV at home could increase your electricity bill by 60%, if not more.

 Green Energy Plans

-There is a general misconception in the market, in that, green energy plans costs significantly more than conventional fuel plans.
+There is a general misconception in the market, in that, green energy plans costs significantly more than conventional (dirty) fuel plans.
 This is not true.
 By choosing the right plan with the right tariff, clean energy tariffs can be just as competitive, if not more competitive, compared to dirty fuel.
 The devil is always in the detail.
-I would suggest you first assess off-peak tariff plans, as in all probability, you will charge the EV overnight.
+We would suggest you first assess off-peak tariff plans, as in all probability, you will charge the EV overnight.
 Don’t forget to install a smart meter.
 It will help reduce costs.